Md-Khid/MLR_Credit_Card_Billable_Prediction/README.md

 ## Data Preparation

 In this phase of data processing, we will refine the dataset for analysis by addressing missing values, handling special characters, and encoding variables.
-Additionally, we will import all necessary modules and libraries for the project and transform categorical variables into category columns for data visualization purposes.
+Additionally, we will import all necessary modules and libraries for the project and transform categorical variables into category columns for data visualisation purposes.

 ### Data Pre-processing: